- As you might have noticed, Adobe Flash Player in Chrome is disabled by default.

 Microsoft is also considering to phase out Flash from Windows by the end of 2020.
 Many popular browsers have decided to completely remove Flash Player.

-Chrome is following the trend and Flash content is now by default disabled in the latest versions of Google Chrome.
+Chrome is following the trend and the Adobe Flash Player for Chrome is now by default disabled in the latest versions of the browser.

 You will now see the message Flash was blocked on this page if you use Google Chrome to visit a website that contains Flash content.
 You can no longer enable Flash permanently for all sites.

-However, a tweak in the settings area allows you to turn on Adobe Flash Player for a specific website.
+However, a tweak in the settings area will enable Adobe Flash Player for Windows 10 Chrome for a specific website.

 What can I do if Google Chrome blocks Flash Player?

 1. Try a browser with Flash enabled by default